Randomized Confidence Bounds for Stochastic Partial Monitoring

-The \textit{contextual} PM setting is an extension of the stochastic setting where the outcome distribution is a function of some \textit{side information} (a \textit{context}) observed by the agent before selecting the action on each round.
+The \textit{contextual} PM setting is an extension where the outcome distribution is a function of some \textit{side information} (a \textit{context}) observed by the agent before selecting the action on each round.
 Existing contextual PM strategies are fairly restrictive.
-The deterministic \CBPside{}~\citep{bartok2012CBPside} (a contextual extension of \CBP{}) is not applicable to hard games.
-On the other hand, the stochastic \IDSFW{}~\citep{kirschner2023linear} has regret guarantees on both easy and hard games but comes with several drawbacks: \IDSFW{} scales quadratically with the number of rounds; and \IDSFW{} requires the set of contexts to be finite and known in advance, a restriction that often does not hold in practice.
+The deterministic \CBPside{}~\citep{bartok2012CBPside}, a contextual extension of \CBP{}, is not applicable to hard games, which capture a valuable diversity of applications (see examples above).
+On the other hand, the stochastic \IDSFW{}~\citep{kirschner2023linear} has regret guarantees on both easy and hard games at the price of several drawbacks: it scales quadratically with the number of rounds; and it requires the set of contexts to be finite and known in advance, a restriction that often does not hold in practice.

-The primary aim of this study is to make progress for practical aspects of partial monitoring algorithms.
-We focus on \CBP{}-based strategies.
-While \CBP{}-based strategies have extensive theoretical regret guarantees (available in both easy and hard games in the non-contextual setting, and for easy games in the contextual setting), the empirical performance of \CBP{}-based strategies is often dominated by stochastic strategies. \citet{kveton2019garbage} and \citet{vaswani2019old} show that the deterministic confidence bounds used in ``optimistic in the face of uncertainty'' (OFU) strategies can be randomized to improve empirical performance, while maintaining theoretical guarantees.
-We therefore formulate the following hypothesis: \emph{\textbf{Can the randomization of confidence bounds also benefit strategies that are non OFU-based, such as \CBP-based strategies?}}
+The primary aim of this study is to bridge the gap between the theoretical regret guarantees of \CBP{}-based strategies and their empirical performance, which is dominated by stochastic approaches. \citet{kveton2019garbage} and \citet{vaswani2019old} show that the confidence bounds used in ``optimistic in the face of uncertainty'' (OFU) strategies can be randomized to improve empirical performance, while maintaining theoretical guarantees.
+We therefore raise the following question: \emph{\textbf{Can the randomization of confidence bounds also benefit non OFU-based strategies?}}